hytest-org/hytest/doc/JupyterBook_Admin.md

   for that to succeed (cluster hardware, S3 write access, python modules/libraries, etc).
 * The environment must also contain the jupyter-book package.
 This package is not needed for any of the notebooks to run; it is only needed for the build process.
 For this reason, it is not included in the `HyTEST.yml` environment file.
+You should [install jupyter-book](https://pypi.org/project/jupyter-book/) to your hytest conda environment if you would like to build the JupyterBook
 * JB is based on [Sphinx](https://jupyterbook.org/en/stable/explain/sphinx.html) as the documentation engine.
   Sphinx uses templates to establish styling and features.
 The Project Pythia Cookbook style is the basis of the HyTEST book style.
-* Styling templates are installed as python packages, usin conda or pip.
-Much like the jupyter-book package itself, `sphinx_pythia_theme` must be installed.
-This package is also not included in the `HyTEST.yml` environment file.
+* Styling templates are installed as python packages, using conda or pip.
+Much like the jupyter-book package itself, [`sphinx_pythia_theme`](https://pypi.org/project/sphinx-pythia-theme/) must be installed.
+This package is also not included in the
+  `HyTEST.yml` environment file.
 * Jupyter Book only builds the static website; it does not publish to a server.
   - How to publish depends on where you want the docs to go.
   - The default for this repo is to use 'GitHub Pages' as the deployment.
-  - Publication to GH Pages is made easier with `ghp-import`.
+  - Publication to GH Pages is made easier with [`ghp-import`](https://pypi.org/project/ghp-import/).
 This is yet another of those packages that your build environment will need, but is not included in the `HyTEST.yml` file (because notebook users don't need it).
 * To ease the jupyter-book command invocation, a `Makefile` is included, with simplified targets defined: